 Exfoliation is the first step, dead skin cells can make your skin appear duller and less glowy.
 By exfoliating your skin (gently) you are giving the tan a fresh healthy layer of skin to apply itself to.
 It is key to exfoliate as regularly as your skin can take it.
 This will keep skin smooth, and healthy.

-Try using an exfoliation shower sponge or gloves, simply apply a small amount of shower gel and begin to scrub gently in circular motions to start the dead skin cell shedding process.
+Avoid the common skincare mistake of using a microbead exfoliator.
+Instead, try using an exfoliator shower sponge or gloves, simply apply a small amount of shower gel and begin to scrub gently in circular motions to start the dead skin cell shedding process.
 Be sure to give your elbows, feet and knees extra TLC, these areas are prone to dryness.